 - full fat coconut milk – this is your dairy free alternative to keep things creamy.
 I swear you cannot taste the coconut.
 If you are sensitive to coconut I would recommend using nutpods dairy free unsweetened creamer.
 You can use code “BEAUTYANDTHEBENCHPRESS” for 15% off your order!

 Some optional garnishes you can add to this are: chives and green onions and if you DO want dairy, you can always add some shredded cheddar on top!
 Something else I’ve added to this soup and really liked is nutritional yeast.
 Just about a tablespoon is enough to give you a cheesy flavor without the dairy.

 How To Prepare Baked Potato Soup

 To prepare this dairy-free baked potato soup, set your instant pot to sauté mode and when hot, add in your ghee and chopped onion.
 Sauté for about a minute and then press cancel on your Instant Pot to turn off sauté mode.
-From there, you’ll add in your diced potatoes and chicken broth and set the Instant Pot to pressure cook for 8 minutes.
+From there, you’ll add in your diced potatoes and chicken broth, stir to combine and set the Instant Pot to pressure cook for 8 minutes.

 More Whole30 Compliant Soups You’ll Love!

 This Instant Pot dairy-free baked potato soup is made with minimal ingredients but packs all the flavors of a loaded baked potato!
 It’s also Whole30 compliant and paleo friendly!